Issaminu/skyline-app/README.md

-## ⚠️ This branch has been taken down while work on V2 is on going ⚠️
+## ⚠️ This branch has been taken down while work on V2 is ongoing ⚠️
 In the mean time, feel free to check out the [new-skyline branch](https://github.com/Issam-Boubcher/skyline-app/tree/new-skyline).